my-jiang/my-jiang.github.io/resume/resume.md

 *Candidate for Bachelor of Mathematics, 2017.9 - 2022.8 (Expected)*

 - Majors in Mathematical Finance and Statistics
-- Minors in Pure Mathematics and Computational Mathematics
+- Minors in Pure Mathematics and Combinatorics and Optimization (C\&O)